LupoSun/luposun.github.io/content/Project_1.md

 - **After** — pyramid alignment (automatic cropping used as pre-processing).
 - **Bells & whistles** — the post-processing trio (white balance → contrast → optional color matrix), using edge-based alignment.

-The images that are beaming neon green lights are the additional images of my choice from the Prokudin-Gorskii collection.
+The images that are beaming neon green light are the additional images of my choice from the Prokudin-Gorskii collection.

 <div style="display: flex; flex-direction: column; gap: 2rem;">